 Smith College was founded at a time when there were practically no choices for women who wanted an education equal to that available to men.
 The idea of such a college was a radical notion in 1871, but its success has been dramatic and undeniable.
 And for more than 130 years, Smith has stayed true to its mission of providing women with the best education available in the liberal arts and sciences.

 Today, of course, women have many options, but we have only become more convinced that, for many women, a women’s college is the best option.
-Providing the academic challenge, personal attention and wide-ranging opportunities you’d look for in any college are still our most important goals, but, as a women’s college, we think Smith offers some special bonuses.
+Providing the academic challenge, personal attention and wide-ranging opportunities you’d look for in any college is still our most important goal, but, as a women’s college, we think Smith offers some special bonuses.

 In a recent study by Indiana University’s Center for Postsecondary Research, far more students at women’s colleges reported having regular interaction with faculty members than those at coed institutions.
 They also reported with greater frequency that their colleges helped them learn more about themselves, hone their quantitative analysis skills and develop a desire to help their communities.

 It’s a fact that students who spend more time with professors do better academically and are more sure of their career choices.

 At Smith, women are the focus of all the attention and all the opportunities.

 Having a wide variety of female role models tends to boost the aspirations and career achievements of female college students.
 More than half of the professors at Smith are women as are many top administrators.
 Our alumnae are leaders in many fields.

 At Smith, faculty and alumnae offer outstanding role models.